Mauna Kea Hawaii, USA Travel Guide

 Enforced, observe displayed notices.

 Walking is feasible within towns like Hilo or Kailua-Kona and within designated park areas.
-These areas often have walkways and are more pedestrian-friendly.
+These areas often have sidewalks and are more pedestrian-friendly.
 Self-guided walking tours can be a pleasant way to explore historic districts or waterfronts.
-However, walking around A Dormant volcano on the island of hawaii, specifically after you are on the Mauna Kea Summit Road, is limited to specific areas due to safety concerns.
-Bicycle infrastructure outside of some urban zones on the Island Of hawai'i is limited.
-Dedicated bike lanes are not prevalent, and cycling on main roads poses a challenge due to narrow shoulders and congestion volume.
+However, walking around A Dormant volcano on the island of hawaii, specifically when you have can be found on the Mauna Kea Summit Road, is limited to specific areas due to safety concerns.
+Bicycle infrastructure outside of some urban areas on the Big Island is limited.
+Dedicated bike lanes are not widespread, and cycling on main roads poses a challenge due to narrow shoulders plus vehicle flow volume.

 Offer guided bus tours to the Mauna Kea summit for stargazing or sunrise/sunset experiences.